Presburger arithmetic, rational generating functions, and quasi-polynomials

-\section{Primary Background Theorems}
+\section{Primary background theorems}

-Here we detail several tools we need for the proofs in Section 4.
-When these tools have algorithmic (polynomial-time) versions, we mention them too, which will help our discussion in Section 5.
+Here we detail several tools we will use.
+When these tools have algorithmic (polynomial-time) versions, we mention them too, which will help our discussion in Section \ref{sec5}.

 The first tool we need is a way to simplify Presburger formulas.
-As originally proved \cite{Presburger91} by Presburger (see \cite{Oppen78} for a nice exposition), we can completely eliminate the quantifiers if we are allowed to also use modular arithmetic. \begin{definition} An \emph{extended Presburger formula} is a boolean formula with variables in $\N$ that can be written using anything from Presburger arithmetic, in addition to statements of the form
+As originally proved \cite{Presburger91} by Presburger (see \cite{Oppen78} for a nice exposition), we can completely eliminate the quantifiers if we are allowed to also use modular arithmetic. \begin{definition} An \emph{extended Presburger formula} is a Boolean formula with variables in $\N$ expressible in the elementary language of Presburger Arithmetic extended by the $\bmod\, k$ operations, for constants $k>1$. \end{definition}